google/rerast/README.md

 Besides replace! there are several other replacement macros that can be used:

-* replace\_pat! - this replaces patterns. e.g. &Some(a).
-Such a pattern might appear in a match arm or if let.
+* replace\_patttern! - this replaces patterns. e.g. &Some(a).
+Such a pattern might appear in a match
+  arm or if let.
 Irrefutable patterns (those that are guaranteed to always match) can also be matched within let statements and function arguments.
 * replace\_type - this replaces types.
 It's currently a bit limited in that it doesn't support placeholders.
 Also note, if your type is just a trait you should consider using replace\_trait\_ref! instead, since trait references can appear in contexts where types cannot - speccifically generic bounds and where clauses.
 * replace\_trait\_ref! - this replaces references to the named trait

 Replacing statements is currently disabled pending a good use-case.
-Replacing types is currently disabled due to it not being able to match types in all contexts - specifically it can't match within type bounds or where clauses.
-This can probably be fixed in future if we can figure out how to get rustc to produce hir::Ty in these contexts (at the time of writing it seemed to just have names in the HIR).

 ## Matching macro invocations